 Eggless Chocolate Cake

-This eggless chocolate cake has a moist, tender crumb and a rich chocolate flavor.
-It’s made without eggs, milk, or butter, so it’s great for allergies or special diets.
+This eggless chocolate cake has a moist, tender crumb and rich chocolate flavor.
+It’s made without eggs, milk, or butter, so it’s a good option for anyone with food allergies or dietary restrictions.

-You can enjoy it plain with a dusting of powdered sugar or turn it into a layered cake with your favorite chocolate frosting.
-Adding a drizzle of caramel sauce or a scoop of ice cream makes it even more indulgent.
+You can serve it plain with a dusting of powdered sugar or turn it into a layer cake with chocolate frosting.
+A drizzle of caramel sauce or a scoop of ice cream makes it even more indulgent.

 Recipe Highlights

-- Easy to make: You only need two bowls and a whisk.
+- Easy to make: You only need two bowls and a whisk, no mixer is required.

 - Freezer-friendly: Bake it ahead and save it for later.

 - Works for most diets: Naturally vegan, egg-free, and dairy-free.
+Also try my tofu chocolate mousse or chocolate water mousse for more simple, diet-friendly desserts.

 - Great for any occasion: Make it for birthdays, anniversaries, holidays, or whenever you want something sweet.